Grammar Based Speaker Role Identification for Air Traffic Control Speech Recognition: Speaker Role Classification with Text

 \subsection{Speaker Role Classification Performance}

-This method has been tested on manually speaker segmented and transcribed data from two different Air Navigation Service Providers (ANSPs) as a part of the HAAWAII project: i) NATS for London Approach and ii) ISAVIA for Icelandic en-route.
-In the first set, there are 1060 ATCO utterances and 1280 pilot utterances.
-From the confusion matrix shown in Figure~\ref{fig:CM-NATS}, we can observe that this method provides a true positive rate (TPR) of $81\%$ (correctly classified ATCO) and true negative rate (TNR) of $85\%$ (correctly classified pilot).
-The second set used consists of 775 ATCO utterances and 887 pilot utterances.
-From the confusion matrix shown in Figure~\ref{fig:CM-Isavia}, we see that this method provides a TPR of $85\%$ and TNR of $80\%$.
+This method has been tested on manually speaker segmented and transcribed data for three different test sets: i) NATS for London Approach, ii) ISAVIA for Icelandic en-route and iii) LiveATC test set.
+In the first set, there are 391 and 475 ATCO and pilot utterances, respectively.
+From the confusion matrix shown in Figure~\ref{fig:CM-NATS}, we can observe that this method provides a true positive rate (TPR) of $86\%$ (correctly classified ATCO) and true negative rate (TNR) of $84\%$ (correctly classified pilot).
+The second set used consists of 500 ATCO utterances and 604 pilot utterances.
+From the confusion matrix shown in Figure~\ref{fig:CM-Isavia}, we see that this method provides a TPR of $87\%$ and TNR of $78\%$.
+For the third set, we see a TPR of $75\%$ and a TNR of $71\%$.
+This shows that the bag-of-words generated match the first two sets and the communication is slightly different since there is a domain mismatch caused by data from different airports.